Heya! Welcome To LBB

 Wisteria Deck

-This restaurant in JW Marriott Walnut Grove Resort & Spa is the most idyllic space you’ll probably chance upon.
+This restaurant in the JW Marriott Walnut Grove Resort & Spa is the most idyllic space you'll probably come across.
 And that’s because it draws all of its beauty from its heavenly location.
-It’s an outdoor deck that lets you take in the breathtaking beauty around you, as you lounge on a comfy sofa and sip on a glass of fine wine, or coffee.
-The dishes you can enjoy here are a variety of pasta, wood smoked pizza, a hot bowl of soup and more.
+It features an outdoor deck that lets you take in the breathtaking surroundings as you lounge on a comfy sofa, sipping on a glass of fine wine or coffee.
+The dishes you can enjoy here include a variety of pastas, wood-smoked pizzas, hot bowls of soup, and more.
 We just can’t get the image of us sitting here with our favourite read all day long out of our heads!

 Lovely Omelette

-Our editor Manya Ahuja swears by this place and we can see why.
-She says the coffee is too good and we believe her (you should too).
-The cafe is an artsy kind of place, with sunset orange coloured walls, and is heartily decorated with paintings, photographs, origami, and wall art that makes it really homely.
-They have a cute outdoor area that’s decked with potted plants, they have books, board games, and a huge variety of beverages you can sip on.
-They also have waffles that look delicious, while some other items on the menu include pizzas, fries, burgers and more.
+This is an artsy kind of place, with sunset-orange-coloured walls, and it is heartily decorated with paintings, photographs, origami, and wall art that makes it feel really homely.
+They have a cute outdoor area decked with potted plants, along with books, board games, and a huge variety of beverages to sip on.
+They also serve delicious-looking waffles, while other items on the menu include pizzas, fries, burgers, and more.

 Momos Tibetan Kitchen

-Another hidden gem recommended by our editor, she says the place lives up to the name and the momos are soft, juicy, freshly made and flavourful.
-The place in itself is pretty cute — red bricked walls, Tibetan prayer flags, wooden chairs, all of it giving it a very cosy and authentic vibe.
-Do try!
+The place lives up to the name and the momos are soft, juicy, freshly made and flavourful.
+The place in itself is pretty cute — red bricked walls, Tibetan prayer flags, wooden chairs, all of it giving it a very cosy and authentic vibe, making it a must-try!

 Rokeby Manor